Who is this article for?

 Let's walk through the example above:

-- Partner needs to be at least 90 days old
+- Partner needs to be at least 90 days old and in the "Affiliates" group

 To create this logic you would:

-- use an OR block to ensure the customer has either reached a maturity of 3 months, or is purchasing an 'enterprise' product plan
+- Use an OR block to ensure the customer has either reached a maturity of 3 months, or is purchasing an 'enterprise' product plan

 When complete, your rules would look like this: